 Linda and Dave Schlueter First-Year Moot Court Competition

 All students at St. Mary’s are required to participate in a moot court competition in their first spring semester.
 This competition is the culmination of a brief-writing process and is a part of the legal writing classes.
 This early exposure allows students an advocacy-oriented perspective that enhances the traditional first-year coursework.

-Professor Dave Schlueter is the Hardy Professor of Law and Director of the Advocacy Programs at St. Mary’s University School of Law.
-Mrs. Schlueter is the President of Trinity Legal Center, a non-profit legal foundation, which focuses on representing post-abortive women.
+Professor Dave Schlueter is the Hardy Professor of Law and former long-time Director of the Advocacy Programs at St. Mary’s Law.
+Mrs. Schlueter is the President of Trinity Legal Center, a nonprofit legal foundation, which focuses on representing post-abortive women.
 Both of them have published nationally recognized treaties and both have been cited by the Supreme Court of the United States and numerous courts and legal commentators.

-Click to view the video recording of the 2016 Linda and Dave Schlueter First Year Moot Court Competition, whose final round was held before the justices of the Fourth Court of Appeals.
+View video of the 2019 Linda and Dave Schlueter First Year Moot Court Competition, whose final round was held before the justices of the Fourth Court of Appeals.

 This fast-paced, single-day competition is held each April in loving memory of one of St. Mary’s favorite sons.